hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 Your output will show you the state of `numberOfTodos` before you created a new todo and after.
 It also shows whether the test passed, failed or was skipped.

 {% hint style="info" %}
-If you'd like to test a contract deployed on mainnet use the Mainnet PRC URL.
+If you'd like to test a contract deployed on mainnet use a Mainnet RPC URL.
 Currently fork testing at the latest block is only supported.
 Be aware everytime you run your test it is against the latest state of the network.
 {% endhint %}